-is actively using network management techniques to allocate and switch modems from time to time between upstream channels to keep the upstream spectrum as clean as possible from RF ingress noise and to balance traffic.
-The AO modems should be fully capable of supporting and responding to all those Docsis management instructions received from the CMTS.
+Wyre is actively using network management techniques to allocate and switch modems from time to time between upstream channels to keep the upstream spectrum as clean as possible from RF ingress noise and to balance traffic.
+The AO modems should be fully capable of supporting and responding to all those Docsis management instructions received from the Wyre CMTS.
 Please refer to the Euro-Docsis MULPI specification for more details.
 The AO modem must be conform with the Euro-Docsis MULPI specifications (especially section 6.4.10, 6.4.22, 6.4.20, 6.4.21, 6.4.22, 6.4.29, 6.4.30,6.4.31 and section 11.3, 11.4 and 11.5)